 We have received drawings that have lines on top of each other.
 You may not notice them but the computer does and calculates them as separate cuts, adding to the price quotation.
 You will not be charged for those cuts later but the initial price will not represent the reality.

 The same applies for bending lines.
 They are not related to cutting but will be seen as lines to cut, thus adding to the price offered.
-Add those to your PDF or just upload a .STP file for bending.
+Add those to your PDF or just upload a .STP file for sheet metal bending.

 Everything must be connected